Flipbook Versus PDF ▷Are You Ready To Rumble?

 PDF files are also notorious for slow load times – another factor that leaves a bad impression on end-users.
-Most internet user will not hang around for longer than 3 or 4 seconds for a webpage to load.
+Most internet users will not hang around for longer than 3 or 4 seconds for a webpage to load.

 Although PDF’s do not offer the best user-experience, they are the preferred choice of documents for researchers and academics and therefore rank well in search engines based on the trust and authority of the institutions that adopt them.

 However, this is not the case for everyone.
 Online businesses want to improve citation scores.

 Pros and cons of flipbooks

-Flipbooks resolve many of the issues that put pdf’s at a disadvantage.
-Thanks to HTML5, flipbook technology is know more user-friendly and can be integrated with Google Analytics so you can measure performance and improve content.
+Flipbooks resolve many of the issues that put PDFs at a disadvantage.
+Thanks to HTML5, flipbook technology knows more user-friendly and can be integrated with Google Analytics so you can measure performance and improve content.

-Flipbooks are interactive and provide an immersive experience which is unique and user-friendly.
-Providing your content is good enough, flipbooks are likely to receive more engagement than a standard pdf file.
+Flipbooks are interactive and provide an immersive experience that is unique and user-friendly.
+Providing your content is good enough, flipbooks are likely to receive more engagement than a standard PDF file.

 You can also add a diverse range of multimedia files into a flipbook, which comes to life with digital animation.
 Although you can do this with PDFs as well, the flipbook technology makes the user-experience more exciting and interesting to use.